jeog/TDAmeritradeAPI/README.md

 - ```#define DEBUG_VERBOSE_1_``` to send verbose logging/debug info to stdout.
 (Debug builds do this automatically.)

-- If you have a build issue file an issue or send an email.

 ##### Unix/Linux

-The Eclipse/CDT generated makefiles are in the  'Debug' and 'Release' subdirectories. *(The makefiles may need some tweaks for non-linux systems.)*
+The Eclipse/CDT generated makefiles are in the  'Debug' and 'Release' subdirectories.

         user@host:~/dev/TDAmeritradeAPI/Release$ make

 ##### Mac

-Same as for Unix/Linux except you need to manually add '-luv' to objects.mk.
+Same as for Unix/Linux except you need to **manually add** '-luv' to objects.mk.
 It should read:
 ```
 USER_OBJS :=
 LIBS := -lssl -lcrypto -lz -lcurl -lpthread -lutil -ldl -luv